lcolladotor/biocthis/inst/templates/bioc-issue.md

 ### Provide a minimally reproducible example (reprex)

-Provide a clear and concise description of the bug that is best illustrated with a minimally reproducible example using [`reprex::reprex()`](https://reprex.tidyverse.org/reference/reprex.html).
+Provide a clear and concise description of the bug.
+It can be best illustrated with a minimally reproducible example using [`reprex::reprex()`](https://reprex.tidyverse.org/reference/reprex.html).
 For tips, see this link on Stackoverflow: